-Risk assessments are carried out by competent persons who have the relevant knowledge, skills and experience and are reviewed by either the headteacher/principal, site manager or other premises lead, business manager or phase leader.
+Risk assessments are carried out by competent persons who have the relevant knowledge, skills and experience and are reviewed by either the Headteacher/Principal, Site Manager or other premises leads, business managers, subject leaders and phase leaders.
 ProAktive are the Trust's health and safety consultant and designated 'competent person' who monitor and review the risk assessment process within the Trust.

-This policy will be reviewed by the CFO every year and approved by the Trust Board.
+This policy will be reviewed by the CFO and Trust Estate's Manager every year in consultation with the Headteacher Board and approved by the Trust Board.